 Receptors on the cell surface detect many diverse signals to monitor the environment surrounding each cell, with over 600 receptor-like kinases present in the model plant, Arabidopsis.
 We are interested in the functions of a subset of these proteins, the malectin domain receptor-like kinases, and uses a combination of molecular biology, genetics and cell biology to investigate how they contribute to plant development and environmental responses.

-Plant not only respond to immediate environmental conditions.
-Over the last few years it has become increasingly clear that they can also ‘remember’ past conditions, and even the environment in which their parent(s) grew.
-As the DNA sequencing of a plant changes only very slowly, the remembrance of the recent past is most probably via chemical changes to the DNA (epigenetics).
+Plants not only respond to immediate environmental conditions but can also ‘remember’ past conditions, and even the environment in which their parent(s) grew.
+As the DNA sequencing of a plant changes only very slowly, the memory of the recent past is via chemical changes to the DNA that affect its function (epigenetics).

 These epigenetic mechanisms can regulate gene expression and also keep immobile the transposable elements (otherwise known as jumping genes for their ability to move within a genome).
 Together with a number of collaborators in Sheffield and Germany, we are now investigating how these epigenetic mechanisms elements contribute to plant adaptation to stress and also to the evolution of plant genomes.